 For the second year in a row, factory fires and explosions, labor strikes and hurricanes and typhoons were the most common supply chain disruptions.
 The top three industries for supply chain events in 2013 and 2014 were life sciences, high tech and automotive, Resilinc added in a release.
 The number of severe events decreased 41 percent year over year.

-Rebound Well with the Right Supply Chain Solutions Certainly, it's impossible to predict when a natural disaster or major accident will occur.
+Certainly, it's impossible to predict when a natural disaster or major accident will occur.
 Human error and mother nature both strike at random times, but that's not to say manufacturers cannot plan ahead and establish quality control to bounce back quickly from a major or impactful disruption.

 The right supply chain management software can help an organization rebound after an impactful disruption, regardless of the event.
 A mobile data collection solution can get operations online quickly.
 While it may take time to rebuild facilities and infrastructure, manufacturers can maintain oversight over remaining products after a disruptive event.